rishabhballal/option-pricing/README.md

 ## 2. Binomial trees

-For options with a path-independent payoff and possibly an early exercise feature.
+Suitable for options with a path-independent payoff and possibly an early exercise feature.
 Import the `trees.py` module and instantiate its `PathIndependentOption` class by passing four arguments: the underlying, the time to expiry in days, a payoff function, and the times at which exercise is allowed.

 ```python
 import trees